 - Book accommodations ahead of time.
 We were shocked that cities had no hotels available when we looked to travel around Andalucia that week.

 - You may want to look at hotel alternatives.
-Thanks to our GuestToGuest home exchanges we had prime seats from our balconies and got to experience everything in an authentic way without being the crowds.
+Thanks to our GuestToGuest home exchanges we had prime seats from our balconies and got to experience everything in an authentic way without being in the crowds.

 - If you’re travelling with little kids be sure to show them some videos so they know what to expect.
 The masked figures can be a bit scary for little ones.
 We of course saw little kids in the processions late into the night too, so kids are a huge part of Semana Santa.

 - Make sure you visit a bakery and grab some of the treats on offer during Semana Santa.
-We saw all sorts of figures representing the various people in the procession and of course there are special treats called Torrija that is similar to French Toast but crunchier as it has been dipped in egg, milk and honey!
+We saw all sorts of figures representing the various people in the procession and of course there are special treats called Torrija that are similar to French Toast but crunchier as it has been dipped in egg, milk and honey!